IdentityPython/pysaml2/doc/howto.rst

 (4) Test Tool Metadata
 ::::::::::::::::::::::
-The test tool’s metadata is generated from the contents of the Tool Configuration, e.g. if testing an IDP: make_metadata.py config.py > testdrv_metadata.xml
+The test tool’s metadata is generated from the contents of the Tool Configuration, e.g.: make_metadata.py config.py > testdrv_metadata.xml

 The resulting SAML2 metadata needs to be imported to the test target.

-(5) Interaction Configuration File
+(5) Test Target Configuration File
 ::::::::::::::::::::::::::::::::::
-This configuration is structured as a Python dictionary.
+This configuration is contained in the "info" Python dictionary.

-The keys are **entity_id**, **interaction** and **metadata**.
+The keys are:

 entity_id
 .........